 Preserving Natural Resources

-- Hyatt Regency Maui Resort and Spa has installed stormwater management features and native vegetation to minimize stormwater flow to the ocean and improve reef quality.
+- Hyatt Regency Maui Resort and Spa (Hawaii) has installed stormwater management features and native vegetation to minimize stormwater flow to the ocean and improve reef quality.
 The property also offers opportunities for its colleagues and guests to help protect the Pu’u Kukui Watershed Preserve, a native rainforest and water source for the island.

 Additionally, Hyatt leverages a variety of mapping tools, including the World Resource Institute (WRI) Aqueduct Water Risk Atlas and the World Database on Protected Areas (WDPA) to help evaluate risk areas and inform strategy development.